ibrataha8/todo-list-app/readme.md

-# React Native Todo App
+# React Native TodoList App

 **This is a simple TodoList mobile application built using React Native.
 The app allows you to easily manage your tasks and to-dos, delete and edit your tasks .**